 Effect of vanadium in steel

-The carbides formed by vanadium and carbon can improve the resistance to hydrogen corrosion under high temperature and pressure.
+Vanadium is an excellent deoxidizer in steel.
+By adding 0.5% vanadium to steel, the grain structure is refined and strength and toughness are improved.
+The carbides formed by the combination of vanadium and carbon enhance resistance to hydrogen corrosion under high temperature and pressure.

 Effect of tungsten in steel

 Tungsten has a high melting point and a high density, making it a crucial alloying element.
 The carbides formed from tungsten and carbon have high hardness and wear resistance.
 Adding tungsten to tool steel significantly improves its red hardness and heat strength, making it suitable for use as cutting tools and forging dies.

 Effect of niobium in steel

 Niobium refines the grain structure of steel and reduces its sensitivity to overheating and temper brittleness, while also improving its strength, but decreasing its plasticity and toughness.

 Adding niobium to ordinary low alloy steel enhances its resistance to atmospheric corrosion and hydrogen, nitrogen, and ammonia corrosion resistance at high temperatures.
 Niobium also improves welding performance.
 When added to austenitic stainless steel, niobium prevents intergranular corrosion.